fleetdm/fleet/docs/Using-Fleet/MDM-custom-macOS-settings.md

 1. In the Fleet UI, head to the **Controls > macOS settings** tab.

-2. In the top box, with "Verified," "Verifying," "Pending," and "Failed" statuses, click each status to view a list hosts:
+2. In the top box, with "Verified," "Verifying," "Pending," and "Failed" statuses, click each status to view a list of hosts:

 * Verified: hosts that installed all configuration profiles.
 Fleet verified with osquery.